cbornet/generator-jhipster-grpc/README.md

 ```bash
 yo jhipster-grpc
 ```
-This will configure [rxgrpc](https://github.com/salesforce/grpc-java-contrib/tree/master/rxgrpc) and [grpc-spring-boot-starter](https://github.com/LogNet/grpc-spring-boot-starter)
+This will configure [reactive-grpc](https://github.com/salesforce/reactive-grpc) and [grpc-spring-boot-starter](https://github.com/LogNet/grpc-spring-boot-starter)
 so that the proto files present in `src/main/proto` are compiled.
 If you want to add CRUD gRPC services for an entity, just (re)generate it and confirm when the question is asked.
-The endpoints use Reactor implementation of reactive streams (Flux) with back-pressure.
+The endpoints use Reactor implementation of reactive-streams (Flux) with back-pressure.

 Notes :
 * for the moment entities must have a service layer (serviceClass or serviceImpl)